bradfordcondon/condon_tripal_showcase/docs/README.md

 Hello!
-This is the code repository for the Tripal modules developed by the Staton laboratory and in use at [Hardwood Genomics](hardwoodgenomics.org).
+This is the code repository for the [Tripal modules showcase site](https://statonlab.github.io/hardwoods_tripal_showcase/)!
+This site showcases Tripal modules developed by the Staton laboratory and in use at [Hardwood Genomics](hardwoodgenomics.org).
 Our hope is that you'll consider trying out our modules and collaborating with us!

 ### Setting up your own site